Apple ordered to loosen rules around App Store

 The issue stems from Apple taking a 30% sales cut from developers making more than $1 million annually from the App Store.
 Apple also banned developers from letting users know they could pay the developer outside the store.

-For example, if a subscription cost users $10 to buy on the App Store, the developer could not sell that subscription for less somewhere else and tell its customers they could save money by buying it there as opposed to the App Store.
-If that developer sold it through their own web site for $7, they could keep the same amount in revenue without giving Apple a dime.
+For example, if a subscription costs users $10 to buy on the App Store, the developer could not sell that subscription for less somewhere else and tell its customers they could save money by buying it there as opposed to the App Store.
+If that developer sold it through their own website for $7, they could keep the same amount in revenue without giving Apple a dime.

 Epic, which makes the ultra-popular game Fortnite, sued Apple in 2020 after Fortnite was removed from the App Store.
 The game broke Apple’s rule banning workarounds to its payment system.
 Epic knew what it was doing, and had a marketing plan ready to go along with the court challenge.